network-analytics/pmacct-test-automation/tests/200-BMP-HUAWEI-locrib_instance/README.md

 - output-log-00.txt                         log messages that need to be in the logfile
 ```

+### Scenarios

+- Default scenario: comms, ecomms, as_path, ... are encoded as arrays
+- Scenario-01: comms, ecomms, as_path, ... are encoded as strings

 ### Test timeline:

 t=0s --> the first full minute after starting the traffic generator